entim/audio-controller-unity/README.md

 This is a fork of [Dimixar's Sound Controller](https://github.com/dimixar/audio-controller-unity) which I tailored to my needs.
 Kudos for Dimixar for creating the original!

 Main changes:
 - Sound items are referenced by id instead of name.
 This is less flexible, but makes it much easier to find and to rename items.
+This change is not backward compatible with existing SoundControllerData instances created with the Dimixar's OSSC!
 - Removed tag support.
 - Added priority setting to categories.
 - Moved mixer setting to categories.